Double Copy from Tensor Products of Metric BV${}^{\color{gray} \blacksquare}$-algebras: Examples

 \paragraph{$\BVbox$-algebra structure and colour--kinematics duality.} It is now rather evident that the metric dg commutative algebra induced by the action~\eqref{eq:action_10d} becomes a $\BVbox$-algebra

 with $\sfb$ given by~\eqref{eq:def_b_operator_10} from the $Y$-formalism.
 The only fact to check is that $\sfb$ is of second order with respect to the function product on pure spinor space $\scM_{\text{10d}\,\caN=1}$, but this is evident from the explicit expression for $\sfb$ in~\eqref{eq:def_b_operator_10}.
-Note that the pure spinor field already contains Nakanishi--Lautrup field and anti-ghosts (as well as the corresponding anti-fields), so that it indeed packages up all the BV fields required for a gauge-fixed action, cf.~\cite{Cederwall:2010wf}.
+Note that the pure spinor field already contains the Nakanishi--Lautrup field and anti-ghosts (as well as the corresponding anti-fields), so that it indeed packages up all the BV fields required for a gauge-fixed action, cf.~\cite{Cederwall:2010wf}.

 By \cref{cor:pure_gauge_CK_duality}, we thus have a theory with manifest CK-dual parametrisation of its currents, and this observation had been made before in~\cite{Ben-Shahar:2021zww} for the commonly used, covariant $\sfb$-operator~\eqref{eq:def_b_Lcov_10}.
-Using the $\sfb$-operator~\eqref{eq:def_b_operator_10} of the $Y$-formalism, this result extends to the amplitudes, as we explain now.
+Using the $\sfb$-operator~\eqref{eq:def_b_operator_10} of the $Y$-formalism, this result extends to the amplitudes, as we explain now, following the argument in~\cite{Borsten:2023reb}.

 Recall from the discussion in \cref{ssec:kinematic_Lie_algebras} that in order to convert a current into an amplitude, we have to remove the propagator on the outgoing leg and pair it off with another incoming, asymptotically free field.
 This latter pairing involves an integral over pure spinor space, which may lead to divergences.
 These divergences certainly cancel in the tree-level amplitudes, but they do not necessarily cancel in individual diagrams.
 This is a problem since we can only establish CK duality, if we can extract finite numerators of a CK-dual parametrisation of the scattering amplitudes.
-We briefly sketched the solution to this problem in~\cite{Borsten:2023reb}; let us be a bit more detailed in the following.

-Essentially, the numerators can suffer from two types of divergences.
-Firstly, we have to account for the fact that pure spinor space (contrary to the base of twistor space) is non-compact, and therefore we will encounter infrared-like divergence from integrating over the unbounded $(\lambda,\bar \lambda)$-domains.
-These divergences are mostly harmless, and there is a well-known $Q$-invariant regularisation of the integral measure by a factor of
+The tree-level numerators can suffer from two types of divergences.
+Firstly, we have to account for the fact that pure spinor space\footnote{contrary e.g.~to the base of twistor space, which provides an alternative ordering principle for CK duality~\cite{Borsten:2022vtg}} is non-compact, and therefore we will encounter \uline{infrared-like} divergences from integrating over the unbounded $(\lambda,\bar\lambda)$-domains.
+These divergences are mostly harmless, and there is a well-known $Q$-invariant regularisation of the integral measure by a factor of the form